ElMoha943/ElMoha943/README.md

 <img hight="320" width="450" align="right" alt="GIF" src="https://i.pinimg.com/originals/0f/57/12/0f5712b3287488aa84cf53c2e4f60cb3.gif">

-If you want to reach out to me about anything, be it some doubt or just to hangout and talk or want to game together just ping me 😉.
+If you want to reach out to me about anything, be it some doubt or just to hangout and talk feel free to do so 😉.
 <p img align="left">
   <a href="mailto:valentinodidio943@gmail.com">
     <img src="svg/social/gmail.svg" alt="mail" style="vertical-align:top; margin:6px 4px">